 Some previous lecturers left for private or public practice and, through their success, have served as good ambassadors for the Department.
 In the forties, Dr Dawie Marais became an outstanding businessman after a few years in the Department.
 In the fifties, Dr Johan Jones and Dr Martin van den Berg left Stellenbosch; Dr Jones became Director-General of Finances in the former South-West Africa, while Dr Van den Berg became Minister of Finances in the government of Dr Lucas Mangope in the former Bophuthatswana.

 During the 1960s and early 1970s, Raymond Parsons, Mike Truu, Charles Waite and Wolfgang Thomas were lecturers in the Department.
 Later on Parsons became the Executive Director of the South African Business Room and a professor at Wits University's Business School.
 He also served as President of Economics Society of South Africa.
 Truu accepted professorships at the Universities of Rhodes and Pretoria.
 Waite was appointed as a professor at the University of Port Elizabeth, and Thomas became the Deputy Director of Wesgro and was later appointed professor extraordinary at the University of Stellenbosch Business School.

 During the 1970s Philip Mohr, Jac Laubscher, Frank Biggs, Elwil Beukes and Sterrenberg Pretorius were involved in the Department, although their paths later parted.
 Mohr went on to become professor in Economics at the University of South Africa, Laubscher became the chief economist of Sanlam and also professor extraordinary at the Department in January 2002.
-Biggs is a professor at a university college in the U.S.A., while Beukes is a professor at the University of the Free State.
-Pretorius is employed in a senior post at the South African Reserve Bank.
+Biggs was a professor at a university college in the USA, while Beukes was a professor at the University of the Free State.
+Pretorius was employed in a senior post at the South African Reserve Bank.

 During the eighties Johan Lötter, Henk Langenhoven, Pieter Laubscher, André Roux and Frans le Roux were lecturers in Economics.
-These days Lötter is associate professor in Economics at the University of South Africa, Langenhoven is chief economist at the Chamber of Mines, Laubscher is a senior researcher at the Bureau for Economic Research, and Roux is associate professor in Future Studies and the director of the Institute for Future Research at the University of Stellenbosch.
-Dr Le Roux became Deputy Director-General in the National Treasury and has served as South Africa's representative at the I.M.F. in Washington
+These days Lötter is professor in Economics at the University of South Africa, Langenhoven is chief economist at the Chamber of Mines, Laubscher is a consultant to the Bureau for Economic Research, and Roux is associate professor at the University of Stellenbosch Business School.
+Le Roux became Deputy Director-General in the National Treasury and has served as South Africa's representative at the IMF in Washington.

-Department staff who lectured during the nineties included Andrew Smith, John Kruger, Hendrik du Toit, Corné van Walbeek and Betsy Stoltz.
-Dr Smith later accepted a post in the Competitive Council of the Department of Trade and Industry, while Kruger took a senior post in the National Treasury.
-Du Toit is currently the chief executive official of Investec Asset Management and Van Walbeek is a senior lecturer in Economics at the University of Cape Town and Theron is the managing director of Econex (an economics consultancy company specialising in competition cases).
+Department staff who lectured during the nineties included Andrew Smith, John Kruger, Hendrik du Toit, Corné van Walbeek, Nicola Theron and Betsy Stoltz.
+Smith later accepted a post in the Competitive Council of the Department of Trade and Industry, while Kruger took a senior post in the National Treasury.
+Du Toit is currently the chief executive officer of Investec Asset Management, Van Walbeek is professor of Economics at the University of Cape Town and Theron is the managing director of Econex (an economics consultancy company specialising in competition cases).
 Theron has also been appointed professor extraordinary in the Department since 2013 and teaches competition economics on the undergraduate and postgraduate levels.
-Stoltz retired in the mid-nineties, but is still involved on a part-time basis.
+Stoltz retired in the mid-nineties.